shipyardapp/Shipyard-Documentation/docs/reference/triggers/on-demand-triggers.md

 ## Additional Notes

-1. Vessels may not run instantaneously, as there is still time associated with entering a job queue, spinning up servers, and installing any packages provided in Requirements.
+1. Vessels or Fleets may not run instantaneously, as there is still time associated with entering a job queue, spinning up servers, and installing any [external package dependencies](../requirements/external-package-dependencies.md).